Open source, cognitive surplus, and precarity

 by capturing the tremendous cognitive surplus that

-conventional, slothful corporations.
+from employees of conventional, slothful corporations.
 Back in the

 1980s and early 1990s, barriers to cooperation